 APPLICATION PROCESS

 The Division of Cardiothoracic Imaging reviews applications and extends interviews on a rolling basis.
-In accordance with SCARD recommendations, we will begin to accept applications on November 1, 2023.
-The interview season will begin on January 8, 2024.
+Per SCARD recommendations, we will begin to accept applications on November 1, 2024.
+The interview season will begin on January 13, 2025.
 As we anticipate high demand for early January interview slots, interested applicants are encouraged to apply as soon as possible.

 FELLOWSHIP APPLICATION MATERIALS: